 A single ounce of almonds contains as much as six grams of protein.
 As such, almonds can be an incredibly useful resource for anyone looking to up their protein count.

-Snack on them throughout the day, slice them and mix them into your stir fry, or mix them into your salad to give your meal an extra boost protein.
+Snack on them throughout the day, slice them and mix them into your stir fry, or mix them into your salad to give your meal an extra boost of protein.

 2. Protein Shakes